 Powerball announces delay to record-breaking $1.9B drawing

-DES MOINES, Iowa (AP) — Powerball announced Monday night that the record-breaking $1.9 billion drawing “has been delayed due to a participating lottery needing extra time to complete the required security protocols.”
+DES MOINES, Iowa (AP) — The Powerball drawing was delayed Monday and it’s likely that the official results won’t be known until later Tuesday, the Multi-State Lottery Association said.
+The record-breaking $1.9 billion Powerball drawing was delayed because a participating lottery had issues processing sales, officials said.

-“Powerball has strict security requirements that must be met by all 48 lotteries before a drawing can occur.
-When the required security protocols are complete, the drawing will be performed under the supervision of lottery security officials and independent auditors,” a statement said.
+“Powerball requires all 48 participating lotteries to submit their sales and play data prior to the winning numbers being selected.
+Once Powerball receives the outstanding submission, the drawing can proceed,” the lottery said in a statement to The Associated Press.

-In an emailed statement to queries from The Associated Press, the Multi-State Lottery Association said the delay was the result of a participating lottery that needed additional time to process its sales.
-“We still plan on holding the Powerball drawing tonight,” the statement said, though no timing was provided.
+Nearly three hours after the scheduled 10:59 p.m.
+EST drawing, the association told the AP: “It’s against our policy to name the lottery that is experiencing the delay.”

 The jackpot is nearly $400 million larger than the previous record jackpot and will keep growing until someone wins the prize.
 Only four previous jackpots have topped $1 billion, but none of those are close to the current prize, which started at $20 million back on Aug.
 6 and over three winless months has grown ever more massive.
 No one has won the jackpot since Aug.
 3.